jabariaiden/moleculer-trans/README.md

-# moleculer-trans
+# software engineer
-research of DNA-data
+research of softwere data
-dna managment
-protein structures
-data analysation
+data creation and managment
+creation of useful software